-- · One Intel Xeon Scalable processor

-- Four DIMM slots

-- · Cabled AC power supply unit

-- · Up to four 3.5-inch cabled SAS or SATA drives
+- · One Intel Xeon, Core i3, Pentium, or Celeron processor - Four DIMM slots - Cabled AC power supply unit - $\cdot$ $\,$ Up to four 3.5-inch cabled SAS or SATA drives.

-For more information about supported drives, see the Drive specifications section.
+For more information, see the Technical specifications section.

 () NOTE: All instances of SAS, SATA drives, and SSDs are referred to as drives in this document, unless specified otherwise.